-Prior to my current job, I was working as the Program Manager of the Mail History Tracking System (MHTS) for HQ.
+Prior to that, I was working as the Program Manager of the Mail History Tracking System (MHTS) for HQ.
 That position required me to manage several contractors, serve as a contact point and intermediary between the contractors and Postal management, ensure that SCRs (software change requirements) were correctly done, CAT (Customer Acceptance Testing), and created proposals for improvement.
 I developed ideas for a new GUI (graphical user interface) for the MHTS.
 And investigated into the possibility of also providing a mobile MHTS platform, having created a survey and taken a sample of expected users across the nation, which indicated substantial cost-avoidance savings.
 Additionally, while doing that, I was also overseeing the entire nation's WebEOR and WebMODS surveys, which were provided by 7 Area Coordinators, who served as intermediaries and provided the data from all large plants in the nation.
 That involved analyzing their information, and I also developed a program to assist in that process.

-Previously, I was working as the Supervisor Information Systems at the Cincinnati Network Distribution Center.
+Previously, I was the Supervisor Information Systems at the Cincinnati Network Distribution Center.
 That position required me to oversee several EAS Process Control Assistants (PCA).
 I was responsible for the networking problems, computer systems, servers, routers, various reports, and general IT needs of a large facility (several hundred people).
 However, while in the position of Program Manager of MHTS, I'm also assisting the Cincinnati NDC (where I'm domiciled) with some IT work as needed.

 Before that, I was working as an EAS Product Information Quality Analyst for the Ohio Valley District.
 This position required me to manage several technicians who updated the Address Management System database.
 I was also responsible for ensuring that some facilities were audited, and that data integrity was obtained with facilities and plants across the Ohio Valley District and its 600-plus offices.
 I have worked closely with the Manager of Operation Programs Support for the District, and provided him high-level reports that he and the District Manager use.
 And, while continuing to work as the Program Manager of the Mail History Tracking System, I continue to help the Ohio Valley District with some of their reporting needs, as required.

-When situations arise that need a solution, I've always worked steadfast to resolve such problems.
+Over the years, when situations arise that need a solution, I've always worked steadfast to resolve such problems.
 For example, with a need to develop a Production, Planning, and Control Center for our facility a few years back, I personally created programs to automatically query our Oracle vehicle database (VTAPS).
 The programs determined the clearance time based on when the trailer arrived and whether it was a Postal truck within our delivery area, and prioritized trailers carrying Priority mail, also based on certain other parameters (i.e., what type of load it had—bed-load, produce, pallet, etc.).
 It applied VBA-generated conditional formatting so that management could look at the data and determine how we were doing with meeting our goals (the color coding and order would show how much longer they had to unload it).
 Local auto-updating full screen programs were used on large screens in the managers' office.
 The program was implemented at several other sites, and I was awarded by the Eastern Area.
 I also developed similar programs to share the data via our intranet in HTML format with regular refresh rates, for which I received a PMG award.
 The program was implemented nationally.
 I have similarly helped other facilities implement the program across the nation.

 In an effort to better track Delivery Confirmation issues, I developed a program that would automatically query the log of our Fixed Mechanization Process Control System (FMPCS) sorters every few minutes and check for instances of parcels that had been flagged at the customers' request.
 When such requests were found, an auto-generated message was created and sent via e-mail.
 Other NDCs across the nation have asked about this program, and I created a simple userform for them to input their associated local data for the program's implementation at their facilities.